-Table 24: b) Capital structure
+Table 22: b) Capital structure

-Qualitative Disclosures (a) Summary information on the terms and conditions of the main features of all capital instruments, especially in the case of capital instruments eligible for inclusion in CET 1,Additional Tier 1 or Tier 2.
-Quantitative Disclosures (b) The amount of Regulatory capital, with separate disclosure of: CET 1 Capital Additional Tier 1 Capital Total Tier 1 Capital Tier 2 Capital (c) Regulatory Adjustments/Deductions from capital (e) Total eligible capital regulatory capital requirements.
+Qualitative Disclosures (a) Summary information on the terms and conditions of the main features of all capital instruments, especially in the case of capital instruments eligible for inclusion in CET 1, Additional Tier 1 or Tier 2.
+Quantitative Disclosures (b) The amount of Regulatory capital, with separate disclosure of: CET1 Capital Additional Tier 1 Capital Total Tier 1 Capital Tier 2 Capital (c) Regulatory Adjustments/Deductions from capital (e) Total eligible capital insurance, financial and commercial entities.

-25 Entity = securities, insurance and other financial subsidiaries, commercial subsidiaries, significant minority equity investments in insurance, financial and commercial entities.
-26 Surplus capital in unconsolidated regulated subsidiaries is the difference between the amount of the investment in those entities and their
+25 Entity = securities, insurance and other financial subsidiaries, commercial subsidiaries, significant minority equity investments in insurance financial and commercial entities

+26 Surplus capital in unconsolidated regulated subsidiaries is the difference between the amount of the investment in those entities and their regulatory capital requirements.